 Wow.
 Where do I even begin?
-This story evokes Japanese folk tales so perfectly, that when Gaiman said it was based on an original story from ancient Japanese myth, fans all over the world scoured the archives, in vain, searching for it.
+This story evokes Japanese folk tales so perfectly, that when Gaiman said it was based on an tale from ancient Japanese myth, fans all over the world scoured the archives, in vain, searching for it.
 In later years the writer had to admit that the story was a brand new creation of his own to stop fans going crazy.

 This tale is simply beautiful.
 In fact, it’s so great that it was adapted into comic book form form by long time Gaiman collaborator, P. Craig Russell, a few years later.

 This gorgeous tale is hauntingly illustrated by legendary Japanese artist Yoshitaka Amano.
 The fully painted artwork is ethereal and dream-like, which blends perfectly with the high fantasy romance tapestry that Gaiman has weaved.
-It’s no wonder that so many people were fooled into believing that this was a true Japanese fairytale.
+It’s no wonder that so many people were fooled into believing that this was a Japanese fairytale.

 The Sandman: Endless Nights

-As someone who owns all the individual Sandman issues, and the tales collected here in their first edition forms, having this collection in an easy to carry and read paperback edition is wonderful.
+As someone who owns all the individual Sandman issues, and the tales gathered here in their first edition forms, having this collection in an easy to carry and read paperback edition is wonderful.
 It’s no secret that I love the Sandman Universe, and have done so for over thirty years.
 These short stories, each one focusing on an individual member of Dream’s family, are simply stunning.